marcel-maqsood/Middleware-Navigation/README.md

     );
 ```

-But as stated above, it is way easier to just add it to your pipeline.
+But as stated above, it is way easier and much better maintainable to just add it to your pipeline.

 #### Permission based Naviagation ####